MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition

 \subsubsection{Impact of Orientation and Geometry on Performance}

 As illustrated in Fig.~\ref{figure:map}, the user is positioned between AP~$5$ and the Raspberry Pi device, which functions as the transmitter.
 This placement obstructs the LOS path to AP~$5$ and partially to AP~$4$.
 As a result, the higher average generalization accuracy for SAP~$5$ at orientation $180^\circ$, compared to other SAPs, can be attributed to the substantial attenuation of the LOS component, which typically carries limited motion-related information.
 This attenuation leads to a redistribution of signal power across non-line-of-sight (NLOS) paths, which are more sensitive to user motion and therefore enhance recognition performance.
 In this scenario, these alternative NLOS paths tend to exhibit a higher SNR and contribute more effectively to the received signal, enriching motion-related information captured through multipath components from various spatial perspectives.
 In this context, Fig.~\ref{figure:snr} confirms that, across all orientations, AP~$5$ consistently achieves significantly higher median SNR values for extracted Doppler velocity projections $v_r(s; \tau_i)$.
-The high performance of SAP~$5$ for orientations $180^\circ$ suggests that a single AP may be sufficient for HAR in real-world applications, provided that the AP and transmitter are positioned so that the user blocks the LOS path.
+The high performance of SAP~$5$ for orientation $180^\circ$ suggests that a single AP may be sufficient for HAR in real-world applications, provided that the AP and transmitter are positioned so that the user blocks the LOS path.

 Fig.~\ref{figure:4classesHist} illustrates how generalization accuracy varies across different orientations and AP observations.
 Among the single APs, AP~$5$ and AP~$4$ consistently achieve the highest generalization accuracy in all orientations.
-Notably, SAP~$4$ performs best in orientation $90^\circ$, where the user is more involved in the LOS path.
+Notably, SAP~$4$ performs best in orientation $90^\circ$, where the user more strongly intersects the LOS path.
 This highlights the critical influence of the geometric configuration among the user, APs, transmitter, and the surrounding propagation environment on the performance of Wi-Fi-based HAR.